cacao-research/Cacao/README.md

 # 🍫 Cacao

+## Description

 Cacao is a modern, high-performance web framework for building reactive Python apps with real-time capabilities.
 Designed for developers who want full control without sacrificing simplicity, Cacao blends a clean decorator-based API with a powerful component and state management system — all backed by JSON-defined UIs and WebSocket-driven live updates.

 Whether you're creating dashboards, internal tools, or interactive data apps, Cacao offers a fully Pythonic development experience with robust features like hot reload, real-time communication, and seamless frontend-backend integration.

+> **⚠️ Warning:** Cacao is currently in early development.
+Features and APIs are subject to change, and breaking changes may occur in future updates.
+Use with caution in production environments.

 ## 🏗️ Architecture